An Induction Study to Investigate the Efficacy and Safety of Duvakitug in Participants With Moderately to Severely Active Ulcerative Colitis

 • Participants with previous exposure to anti-TL1A investigational therapy The above information is not intended to contain all considerations relevant to a participant's potential participation in a clinical trial.

-Participants will undergo procedures such as screening and treatment over several weeks.
-The study includes a single-arm open-label feeder induction, a pivotal induction, and an extended induction for non-responders.
-Participants will be randomly assigned to receive either the investigational medication or a placebo, which is an inactive substance that looks like the investigational medicine but does not contain any medicine.
+The study includes different procedures, such as screening and treatment periods.
+Participants will be randomly assigned to different study arms, including open-label and placebo-controlled groups.
+The investigational medication will be compared to a placebo, which is an inactive substance that looks like the investigational medication but does not contain any medicine.

 • Study timelines and visits: The study will last up to 35 weeks.
-The study requires up to 8 visits for Sub-Study 1 and Sub-Study 2, or up to 15 visits for participants in the extended induction.
+The study requires up to 15 visits.

 Find a study site near you